 Since February 2014, donations and grants have benefited The McLean County Autism Society, St. Jude, The Baby Fold, Cunningham Children’s Home, Catalyst Farms residential home for women, Bluegrass Ambassadors, S.O.A.R.
 (Special Opportunities Available in Recreation), and Pet Central Helps.
-Please check out the DONATION STORIES (link) to learn more about the impact of these donations and the wonderful organizations Twice Upon A String funds.
+Please check out the Donation Stories to learn more about the impact of these donations and the wonderful organizations Twice Upon A String funds.

 Please check out DONATION STORIES to hear more about how these donations make an impact.

 Twice Upon a String has been a privilege and a wonderful creative outlet.
-I have been blown away by the response and thank you for taking the time to check out this page.
+I have been blown away by the response and feedback.
+Thank you for taking the time to check out my passion project.